lsst-ts/ts_CBP/doc/developer-guide/developer-guide.rst

 The CBP software consists of a typical salobj CSC, a firmware written in DMC and a TCP/IP socket controller written in python.

+The Galil DMC-4183 controller supplied with the CBP has a MAC address of 00-50-4C-38-28-74.
+The IP is hardcoded.
+Use the GalilTools (or newer version) via a USB connection to modify the address and subnet using the following commands:

+- DH 0  --> Sets the IP to be set manually and not use DHCP (which doesn't appear to work well)
+- IA WWW,XXX,YYY,ZZZ --> sets the IP address.
+Note the use of the comma instead of a period
+- SM 255,255,255,0 --> Sets the subnet
+- TH --> Shows the connections and current IP setup.
+- BN --> Burns the information to the non-volitile memory

+The device supports being pinged, which is a good way verify connectivity.

 .. glossary::

     DMC